Paul Balog (bishop of Veszprém): Bishop of Veszprém

 Paul Balog succeeded Zlaudus Ják as Bishop of Veszprém at the turn of 1262 and 1263.
 He was first styled as bishop by a contemporary document in April 1263.
 Besides that, he was employed in the retinue of Queen Maria Laskarina, wife of Béla IV.
 He served as chancellor of the queenly court from 1263 until Queen Maria's death in 1270 (in documents, he bore the title for the last time in 1269).
 He was the first bishop of Veszprém, who held that office; later, the two positions were often filled by the same prelate.

 In 1262 the hermit Eusebius of Esztergom went to Rome with his companions to meet Pope Urban IV to ask him for approval for founding his own order.
 He had the support of Thomas Aquinas and Cardinal Stephen I Báncsa.
 The pope first refused to give Eusebius his permission because of financial conditions and asked Paul Balog to examine the monasteries in 1263.
 Following investigations, a new regula was given the congregation by Paul, fundamentally contributing to the formal formation of the monastic order, the Pauline Fathers or more officially, the Order of Saint Paul the First Hermit.
 His role was also preserved by the 15th-century Pauline friar Gergely Gyöngyösi in his manuscript.
 Paul also confirmed the collection right of tithe to the nuns of Veszprém Valley, granted by one of his predecessors, Robert in 1210.
+In 1265–1266, he launched a lawsuit against the relatives of his late predecessor Zlaudus Ják, who arbitrarily seized the fort of Tátika along with episcopal treasures and charters.
 King Béla IV restored the previously confiscated revenues and usurped privileges to the Diocese of Veszprém in 1269.
 The monarch also confirmed the bishop of Veszprém's right of crowning the queen consort of Hungary, which they claimed many times being an established tradition since 1216).